Mahdiya-Nishat/Quant_Detect/README.md

 >*This highlights the capability of GAN-based attackers to remain stealthy across geometry, time, and statistics, reinforcing the need for detection mechanisms that go beyond marginal plausibility and consider deeper structural consistency.*

 ## The Intelligent Attacks by the Deep generative Models
+We consider a class of perception-layer attackers that leverage deep generative models to manipulate reported network state measurements without altering the underlying physical system.
+The attackers synthesize statistically plausible state reports that preserve latent geometry, marginal distributions, and temporal smoothness, while influencing how operating conditions are perceived by the controller.
+To capture the diversity of such threats, we instantiate three representative generative attackers: AE, VAE, and GAN, each reflecting a different tradeoff between statistical camouflage and decision-level control.

 | **Aspect**                         | **AE Attack**                                               | **VAE Attack**                                                   | **GAN Attack**                                                                       |
 | ---------------------------------- | ----------------------------------------------------------- | ---------------------------------------------------------------- | ------------------------------------------------------------------------------------ |